 Instructions

-- Add all the spices and stir fry on high heat.
+- Add all the spices and stir fry on high heat till, about 2 minutes.

-- Add the tomatoes whole, lower the heat to medium low and cover to cook about 20 minutes.
-Uncover after 20 minutes and de skin the tomatoes and mash them up and incorporate into the gravy.
+- Add the tomatoes whole, lower the heat to medium-low, and cover to cook for about 20 minutes.
+Uncover after 20 minutes, de-skin the tomatoes, mash them up, and incorporate them into the gravy.
 Cover and cook for an additional 10 minutes.

-- After 10 minutes uncover and increase the heat to medium and dry out the water so that the oil rises to the top, about 1 – 2 minutes.
-Keep stirring to a minimum as that will result in breaking up of the chicken.
+- After 10 minutes uncover the pan, increase the heat to high, and dry out the water and the tomato masala sticks to the chicken, about 1-2 minutes.

 - Shut off the heat , add the garnish and enjoy!